Back to Programs Overview

 2-1-2

-• 990-322-03
+• 322-H62-HR

 Co-op option

-A key feature of our Early Childhood Care and Education program is the co-op component.
+A key feature of our Early Childhood Education program is the co-op component.
 You may qualify for paid summer work terms after completing your first and second year of study.
 During your placement, you'll have the chance to improve and expand your core skillset.
 Access to a professional setting will provide you with practical work experience, greatly improving your ability to secure employment after graduation.
 If interested, you can review the co-op eligibility requirements for more information.

 Learning spaces and resources